 Symptoms

-Metatarsalgia is typically marked by pain in the ball of your foot.
+Metatarsalgia is typically marked by ball-of-foot pain.
 Pain often gets worse when standing, running, or walking barefoot.
 Other common symptoms include:

-• Pain characterized as sharp, burning, or aching
+- Pain is characterized as sharp, burning, or aching

 When to see a doctor

 If your foot pain lasts for more than a few weeks, you should get it checked by your doctor.
 Left untreated, metatarsalgia can create other problems in your foot or your hips if your gait is affected.
-During your visit, your doctor will take a medical history and conduct a physical examination.
-This will include examining the area around your toes and ball of your foot, looking for signs of tenderness.
-Your doctor will also examine your entire lower leg, looking for tightness or muscle imbalances that can lead to metatarsalgia.
-He/She may also ask questions about the sports you play and check how your shoes fit.
+Your doctor will take a medical history and conduct a physical examination during your visit.
+This will include examining the area around your toes and the ball of your foot, looking for signs of tenderness.
+Your doctor will also examine your entire lower leg, looking for toe flexor tightness or muscle imbalances that can lead to metatarsalgia.
+He/She may also ask questions about the sports you play and check how your shoes fit, especially if ill-fitting shoes are suspected.
 To help confirm the diagnosis and exclude other causes of your symptoms (such as a stress fracture), x-rays and other imaging tests may be ordered.

 Non-operative treatment